mehar-1528/Load-Balancing-in-Fog-Network/README.md

-# Load-Balancing in Fog Network
+# Load Balancing in Fog Network
 # Problem Statement
 In a fog network as shown in Figure 1.1, each fog node is connected to various IoT devices which are transmitting data continuously.
 Our task is to design a dynamic load balancing algorithm that will calculate the overload probability of a fog node and make optimal node selection decisions using Q-learning.
 The requests are then offloaded to the selected nodes.